mjordan/iipqa/README.md

 If any of iipqa's checks failed, details of the failure will be available in your log file.

+## Post-iipqa scripts

+If you include the `-p` option with the path to an executable script, iipqa will run the script after it has completed all of its tests.
+This script can be written in any language.
+You can use it to add your own tests, such as validating XML files.
+The `scripts` directory contains some sample post-iipqa scripts.

 ## License

 GPLv3